 #3.
 You’re not feeling the school scramble

 It’s another common sign—while you were all-in on the preschool process, sometimes the city school scene is just too much.
-If you have more than one kid coming up, you could be devoting a ton of time just to navigating the kindergarten scene.
+If you have more than one kid coming up, you could devote a ton of time just to navigating the kindergarten scene.
 If that’s not your scene, it could be time to move to the suburbs.
-Pick a suburb that suits your lifestyle (and with schools that meet your family’s unique wants, needs, and goals) and that’s it.
+Pick a suburb that suits your lifestyle (and with schools that meet your family’s unique wants, needs, and goals), and that’s it.
 Your kids can jump right into the local public school or, likely, you’ll have tons of private school options.

 #4.
 You’re not using the city to its fullest